Inflation: the new head of the Bundesbank asks the ECB to be vigilant

 “If price stability is required, the Council of the European Central Bank must adjust the course of its monetary policy,” said Joachim Nagel.

-Monetary policy in the euro zone must “remain on its guard” in the face of inflation which could remain high for longer than expected, the new president of the Central Bank of Germany warned on Tuesday, following in the orthodox tradition of the institution.
+Monetary policy in the euro zone must “remain on its guard” in the face of inflation which might remain high for longer than expected, the new president of the Central Bank of Germany warned on Tuesday, following in the orthodox tradition of the institution.

 While the economic horizon is marked by great uncertainties, “one thing is very clear: if price stability is required, the Council of the European Central Bank must adjust the course of its monetary policy”, declared Joachim Nagel in his speech to take office in Frankfurt.